 Shekhar said having these new tools in the toolbox “puts us in a prime position to make substantial inroads against triple-negative disease—and to potentially cure some forms of it.”

 “Cure is a bold word,” Hess added.
 “But we really believe this is possible.
 We don’t expect to eradicate all forms of triple-negative breast cancer in the immediate future, but we do think we can identify subsets that are particularly vulnerable to these new types of therapies.
 And what we learn will help us continue to improve treatments for other women.”

-AN INNOVATIVE LEADER As a first step, the school is undertaking a national search for the inaugural director of the Vera Bradley Foundation Center.
+As a first step, the school is undertaking a national search for the inaugural director of the Vera Bradley Foundation Center.
 The successful candidate will lead a team of approximately 30 highly skilled breast cancer researchers and recruit new talent to IU.

 To attract an innovative leader, the Vera Bradley Foundation is committing $2.5 million to establish a new endowed fund that will fuel the director’s vision.
 As part of For All: The Indiana University Bicentennial Campaign, Indiana University will match the gift.
 In addition, Hess is committing another $2.5 million in school resources, bringing the total value of the fund to $7.5 million.